 Although it is much easier said than done, pretending to cut your own salary is really the only solution to stop living paycheck to paycheck all the time.
 Once you register the (fictitious) idea that you are making less than your actual paycheck, you can start building up a substantial amount at the end of each month.
 That “cut” can be directly deposited into your savings account and you can pretend it’s not there!

 You can figure out how much you can “cut” from your paycheck by first calculating the amount you spend on the most superfluous expenses like meals out, new clothing, or vacations.
 You can start small and aim to save 10% of your salary.
 You will find that you adapt surprisingly fast and your life won’t feel horribly different from before the “cut”.
 As you become more comfortable with the first cut, continue with more every three to four months, and it will become even easier.

-Use a budget planner you find online or one of the numerous smart phone applications out there.
-They can help you organize and identify your expenses so it will be easier to detect all those extra expenses you have avoided.
+Use a budget planner you find online or one of the numerous smartphone applications out there.
+They can help you organize and identify your expenses so it will be easier to detect How to Make Your Paycheck Last.

 Even if you can only gather up a small amount, it is always important to have some money set aside for those unexpected expenses.

 The moment you think you can’t – or don’t want to – continue cutting back on your monthly expenses, you should start thinking about what you are doing from a different light.
 Simplifying your life may make it exceedingly more enjoyable, not just cheaper.
 Do you like to work out?
 Maybe you hate the idea of quitting your gym membership but what if you ran outside around your city instead?
 What if you did yoga in your living room?
 You could end up learning you like this better than what you were doing before!